femboyindustries/gimmick-theme/README.md

 Because I really don't know if any of what I'm doing is going to stick.
 The stuff presented here is highly experimental and prone to breaking under pressure!

+# WINDOWS IS GERMAN
+# LINUX IS WORKMAN